 eHarmony Religion Settings: The How-To Manual

 Because faith can be deeply personal and difficult to organize into simple categories, it is a sensitive yet powerful setting device.
 On a service such as this, the system is necessarily finite and doesn’t have the ability to include every nuanced shade in the spectrum – without some artistic maneuvering of the account holder.
-How you define your own religion and religions of others based on your personal experiences may be different than the way they are labeled within eHarmony’s settings or within your potential matches’ minds.
+Thinking about Christian dating, Muslim dating or Buddhist dating, how you define your own religion and religions of others based on your personal experiences may be different than the way they are labeled within eharmony’s settings or within your potential matches’ minds.

 In order to take the best advantage of the service as it is, it may be helpful to set aside personal definitions and work within the provided categories to get the matches that are best for you.
 It’s equally important to note that we are not recommending discarding your personal core beliefs to please someone else or to “be open” in a way which is contrived, but in a way that optimizes your experience.

 For the sake of definition, I just wanted to take a moment to establish the crucial difference between choosing settings for yourself and settings for the type of matches you’re willing to receive:

 MATCH SETTINGS are settings which define types of matches you are willing to include in your search.

 Both your Self Selects and your matches’ settings can be adjusted under the My Settings Tab.